-Domestic Work: Women traditionally hold responsibility for childcare, cooking, cleaning, and
+Domestic Work: Women traditionally hold responsibility for childcare, cooking, cleaning, and maintaining the household budget, typically retaining those responsibilities even if they work outside the home.

 Labor Force: In 2023, some 16% of Egyptian women worked outside the home, lower than the Middle East and North Africa (MENA) average (19%) and neighbors Libya (35%), Sudan (28%), and Israel (61%).
 Laws bar women from certain fields, such as construction, mining, and those considered "morally inappropriate."
 Some women refrain from taking jobs outside the home due to widespread sexual harassment in the workplace.
 Although the constitution guarantees equal pay, men's salaries average almost four times those of women.